Vasse Felix Vineyard in WA and the Extraordinary French Plan to Invade Australia

 No mention was made of raising a glass to the soul and memory of luckless Timothée Vasse.
 He was, by then, one of just many who’d perished on the journey.

 In the mean-time it wasn’t plain sailing for Matthews Flinders.
 In February 1802 he lost 8 seamen when their cutter capsized whilst searching for fresh water and his voyage to England was abandoned off the Arnhem Land coast when the rotting Investigator was condemned as unseaworthy.
-He headed to

-The Investigator
+The Investigator |

 Timor for repairs and then returned to Port Jackson.
 In August 1803 Flinders attempted another voyage to England in the Porpoise together with two other ships, the Bridgewater and Cato but within three weeks Porpoise and Cato were smashed on Wreck Reef off the north Queensland coast.